 In the case of CFF application, CM,CFF shall be reported as the part of the total vehicle CFP.
 In addition, CM,RCM, CM,MBBM and CM,CFF shall be reported separately.
 The materials to which the CFF is applied shall be reported.

 In the case of [just/only?]
-RCM application, only CM,RCM shall be evaluated in the material production [stage] and reported in the total vehicle CFP.
+RCM application, only CM,RCM shall be evaluated in the material production stage and reported in the total vehicle CFP.

 The meaning and definition of the parameters of the CFF are the same of the ones reported in the EC recommendation 2021/2279 Annex I Chapter 4.4.8.1.